PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 Errors | Wizard::ERRORS | Errors
 No Errors | Wizard::NOT_ERRORS | Errors

-Additionally, a Wizard also exists for "Use a formula to determine which cells to format":
+Additionally, Wizards also exists for "Format only unique or duplicate values", and for "Use a formula to determine which cells to format":

-MS Excel | Wizard newRule() Type Constant | Wizard Class Name
+MS Excel | Wizard Factory newRule() Type Constant | Wizard Class Name
 ---|---|---
+Duplicates/Unique | Wizard::DUPLICATES or Wizard::UNIQUE | Duplicates
 Use a formula | Wizard::EXPRESSION or Wizard::FORMULA | Expression

 We instantiate the Wizard Factory, passing in the cell range where we want to apply Conditional Formatting rules; and can then call the `newRule()` method, passing in the type of Conditional Rule that we want to create in order to return the appropriate Wizard: